nspcc-dev/neofs-rest-gw/README.md

 Before starting to work on a certain topic, create a new issue first, describing the feature/topic you are going to implement.

+## License

+This project is licensed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details.